 FPCC will be offering one funding opportunity per Band Office, Tribal Council or Society/Organization through the Pathways program and strongly encourages collaboration.

-If more than one application from the same Band Office, Tribal Council or Society/Organization is submitted, the Peer Review Committee will decide which proposal will receive funding, so it is strongly advised that applicants collaborate and submit one unified proposal.
 This demonstrates that there is support and consensus for the program, as well as being inclusive and designed with long-term goals in mind.

-Please note that applications from First Nations schools that serve one community must be submitted through their respective Nations/band offices.
+Please note that expressions of interest from First Nations schools that serve one community must be submitted through their respective Nations/Band offices.
 Please also note that FPCC is unable to fund K-12 classroom activities, or post-secondary accredited courses or tuition.

-New Applicants
+New Organizations

 FPCC is committed to demonstrating accountability and transparency in our processes and within the delivery of funding.
 We also have accountability and reciprocity to B.C.
 First Nation communities as expressed in our mandate and vision.
-We welcome applications from organizations that have not previously received funding from FPCC, provided you meet the preliminary eligibility for funding.
+We welcome expressions of interest from organizations that have not previously received funding from FPCC, provided you meet the preliminary eligibility for funding.

-If you are a new applicant and your project is approved for funding, we will contact you to request additional information.
+FPCC Program staff may contact you to request some or all of the following information to accompany your expression of interest.
 This information will help us better understand your organization, its mandate, and how it operates, so that we can support you through the funding process.
 This information must be provided before a Funding Agreement can be issued.